There are many great Pharaohs in ancient Egyptian history, but Thutmose III stands out as one of the most impressive.

 It wasn't until Hatshepsut finally died in 1458 BC that Thutmose III became Pharaoh again, at around the age of 22.

-Once in power, Thutmose made it clear that his reign had begun in 1479 BC, when he was 2 years old.
+Once in power, Thutmose made it clear that his reign had begun in 1479 BC, when he had been two years old.

-This effectively removed the 20 years during which Hatshepsut claimed the throne.
+This effectively removed the historical record of the 20 years during which Hatshepsut claimed the throne.

 Many historians even claim that upon taking the throne, Thutmose III sought to erase the memory of Hatshepsut from history.

-This is because, at some time during his reign, her names were deliberately removed from many of her monuments.
+This is because, at some time during his reign, her name was deliberately removed from many of her monuments.

-However, there is no clear evidence that Thutmose III was directly responsible for this erasure, which had led some scholars believe that Thutmose III actually respected his stepmother.
+However, there is no clear evidence that Thutmose III was directly responsible for this erasure, which has led some scholars to believe that Thutmose III may have actually respected his stepmother.

-Once Thutmose III was in power, he would rule Egypt for a total of 54 years: the second-longest reign in Ancient Egyptian history.
+Once Thutmose III was in power, he would rule Egypt for 32 years.
+In addition to the 22 years he was technically ruling under Hatshepsut, he was on the throne for a total of 54 years: the second-longest reign in ancient Egyptian history.

-The vassal states that had been conquered by Thutmose I had failed to send the necessary annual tribute payments and, when Thutmose III sent delegations to ask why, it was discovered that those territories were now under the control of the king of Mitanni.
+When Thutmose III sent delegations to ask why, it was discovered that those territories were now under the control of the king of Mitanni, a rival power.

 A year after become pharaoh again, in 1457 BC, Thutmose III faced a challenge in the form of a revolt in the Egyptian territory of Canaan.

-This revolt was led by the king of the city of Kadesh and an alliance of various other local rulers.
+This revolt was led by the king of the city of Kadesh, along with a powerful alliance of various other local rulers.

-Thutmose III responded by leading an force of around 15,000 into the region of Canaan to confront them.
+Thutmose III responded by leading a force of around 15,000 soldiers into the region of Canaan to confront them.

-Thutmose III marched his forces towards the city of Megiddo, where he encountered the combined armies of the Canaanite coalition, numbering around 10,000.
+They marched towards the city of Megiddo, where Thutmose encountered the combined armies of the Canaanite coalition, which numbered around 10,000.

 On the eve of the battle, Thutmose was faced with a challenge about the best way to approach the enemy.